 A cohort of students is then determined for calculating median wages one year after their award completion.
 For example, students who earned their award in 2016-17 and are no longer enrolled make up the base population for the 2017-18 Year of Employment value.
 Former students can be counted in different education levels across multiple years, but are only counted once per year.

 Median wages are calculated by educational attainment ranging from students who did not complete their high school diploma through students who earned a master’s or higher degree.
 Median wages have been rounded to the nearest $100.
 There must be at least 10 former students employed for a median wage to be calculated.

-Entry Level Wage: The point at which half of workers earned more than that amount and half earned less four quarters after the data of completing an education level.
+Entry Level Wage: This is the median wage.
+Half of the workers earned more than the amount and half earned less than the amount four quarters (1 year) after completing an education level.